ezizomer99/gainz-gymwear/README.md

 - User can log in with Google or Email/Password
 - User can add items to cart
 - User can checkout
-- User can view product details
-- User can search for products

 ## Built With
 - React.js